-- GYC is committed to honoring and improving accommodations within our existing infrastructure.
+- GYC is committed to honoring and improving accommodation within our existing infrastructure.

 - Will sit or stand at a desk and move between offices.
-Accommodations can be made.
+Accommodation can be made.

 - Lift and carry up to 25 pounds.
 The use of a dolly, cart, etc. is available.
 Accommodations honored and assistance from other staff are strongly encouraged.